 Source: Urban Fawn Facebook Page

 Don't underestimate the Spanish when it comes to fine jewelry.
-Even though they're not the most popular labels in the world, jewelers from this Mediterranean country know a thing or two about piling on the sparkle in an elegant and modern way!
+Even though they're not the most popular labels in the world, Spanish jewelry brands know a thing or two about piling on the sparkle in an elegant and modern way!

 Make sure to keep your own jewelry safe by protecting it securely in your Spanish luxury home